Texas Court Records

 - Six+ children - No less than the amount for five children

-The Texas Attorney General's website has a Monthly Child Support Calculatorthat provides an estimated monthly cost.
+The Texas Attorney General's website has a Monthly Child Support Calculator that provides an estimated monthly cost.
 It is worth noting that the court's order may differ from the estimate.

-How do I apply for Child Support in Texas?
+How Do I Apply For Child Support in Texas?

 Before applying for child support, interested persons may need to follow the Child Support Review Process (CSRP) outlined by the Attorney General's office.
 Typically, the process takes place at local Child Support Division Offices.
 One of the required steps in the process may be the establishment of paternity.
-If the child's paternity is not in question, parents can voluntarily establish the child's paternity by filing an Acknowledgment of Paternity (AOP).
-Texas has AOP-certified entities that assist parents in this process.
+If the child's paternity is not in question, parents may voluntarily establish the child's paternity by filing an Acknowledgment of Paternity (AOP).
+Texas has AOP-certified entities that usually assist parents in this process.

 Office of the Attorney General